+Are you interested in learning more about women in the legal field?
 Yes, the law field is an area where men still reign, but change, while slow, is bringing balance to the field.
-Women make up 50% of all law school student, and there are more women in law with each passing year.
+Women make up 50% of all law school students, and there are more women in law with each passing year.
 Many legal associations are working to improve the ratio of men to women in the legal field, and the American Bar Association (ABA) has the American Bar Association Commission on Women which studies the experiences of women of all races who work as lawyers and seeks to improve the experience of female lawyers.
 On a more global level, the International Federation of Women in Legal Careers is a non-governmental organization of women lawyers who work to fight to eradicate all forms of discrimination against women jurists.

 Women who want to become lawyers shouldn’t be deterred from entering into law school whatsoever.
 However, women in law school should be fully aware of the difficulties that they’ll face in their first year and the self-promotion expected of students who wish to secure a career at a prestigious law firm upon graduation.